juneja-gaurav/juneja-gaurav/README.md

 ## I’m Gaurav Juneja

-I'm pursuing MCA and aspiring to become a Web Developer.
-Proficient in HTML, CSS, JavaScript, and Bootstrap, I'm eager to collaborate on exciting projects.
+Currently pursuing MCA, I have a strong interest in Web Development.
+With expertise in HTML, CSS, JavaScript, and Bootstrap, I'm enthusiastic about collaborating on dynamic and impactful projects.

 ## 👀 About Me